-We accept applications twice a year: once in late September for projects that will expend their funds in the current Academic Year and once in late January for projects that will expend their funds in the next Academic Year, or in some cases in the year after.
-We encourage colleagues to plan in advance, since funds may be more limited in September than in January.
+We accept applications twice a year: once in late September for projects that will expend their funds in the current Academic Year and once in mid-March for projects that will expend their funds in the next Academic Year, or in some cases in the year after.
+We encourage colleagues to plan in advance, since funds will be more limited in September than in March.

 During periods in which we accept applications for Collaborative Research Grants, you may find application information here.

 The Humanities Center has funded these projects over the years: